marcysko/twitch-setup-tutorial/README.md

 ### Introduction
 This tutorial explains how to set up Twitch Studio.
-The trick is

-To start things off,
+To start things off, go to https://www.twitch.tv/ and set up a Twitch account.